julianduque/heroku-langchain/docs/tasks/examples-tasks.md

 ## Future Tasks

 - [ ] Add more examples for specific features (e.g., specific agent event handling for HerokuMiaAgent).
-- [ ] Add instructions on how to run the examples (e.g., `tsx examples/heroku-mia-chat-example.ts`).
+- [ ] Add instructions on how to run the examples (e.g., `tsx examples/heroku-mia-chat-example.ts`, `tsx examples/heroku-mia-runnable-sequence.ts`, `tsx examples/heroku-mia-chat-wikipedia-tool.ts`).
 - [ ] Review and refine tool definition and input parsing in the custom tool example.

 ## Implementation Plan